Canada’s Feminist International Assistance Policy

 The other action areas we have chosen are:

-- human dignity, covering humanitarian assistance, health, education and nutrition;
+- human dignity, covering humanitarian action, health and nutrition, and education;

 - growth that works for everyone, which targets areas such as sustainable agriculture, green technologies and renewable energy;